changeworld/azure-docs.pl-pl/articles/cognitive-services/LUIS/reference-pattern-syntax.md

 ## <a name="syntax-to-add-a-patternany-to-pattern-template"></a>Składnia służąca do dodawania pattern.any do szablonu wzorca
 Jednostka Pattern.any umożliwia dodawanie jednostki o różnej długości do wzorca.
 Tak długo, jak następnie szablonu wzorca pattern.any może być dowolnej długości.

-Aby dodać **Pattern.any** jednostki do szablonu wzorca Otocz jednostki Pattern.any za pomocą nawiasów klamrowych, takich jak `How much does {Booktitle} cost and what format is it available in?`.
+Aby dodać **wzorzec. dowolna** jednostka do szablonu wzorca, otaczająca wzorzec.
+Każda jednostka z nawiasami klamrowymi, taka jak `How much does {Booktitle} cost and what format is it available in?`.

 |Wzorzec z jednostką Pattern.any|
 |--|